SFOE/ichtankestrom_Documentation/Access Download the data.md

 # Access the data

-DIEMO aggregates the data of charging point operators in real-time.
+ich-tanke-strom.ch aggregates the data of charging point operators in real-time.
 The data is available as:

 * JSON/GeoJSON-Files
 * Web-Service